-In order to find default gateway IP address of your computer, we need to use the command prompt application.
+In order to find the default gateway IP address of your computer, we need to use the command prompt application.

-In this post, you will be able to find the default gateway IP address, MAC Address, IPv4 IP address, Subnet Mask & DNS Servers of your computer’s LAN adapter and wireless network adpater.
+In this post, you will be able to find the default gateway IP address, MAC Address, IPv4 IP address, Subnet Mask & DNS Servers of your computer’s LAN adapter and wireless network adapter.

 What is the gateway IP address?

 The gateway IP address is the IP address of your device in which all traffic coming from the public network to your private local network passes by.
 Usually, it is the IP address of your local router or network firewall.

 What is Command Prompt?

 Command Prompt is an executable file that interacts with the user through command-line interface and implemented through Win32 console.